DFFlanders/cloud-app-labs/README.md

  * an SSH key and basic understanding for how to apt-get install applications on the cloud (only very basic).

 --> [Setup your laptop to work with an OpenStack powered datacenter to do a cloud app lab.](/prereq.md)

-## Contribute your own app lab!

-If you have an idea for a fun app lab which we can add to this repository, please don't hesitate to branch/pull.

 # List of Cloud App Labs
 Let's get started, pick a lab: